 Here’s an example:

-- Get the British Airways Visa Signature® Card (Review) and earn 120,000 Avios miles after spending $30,000 within the first year of opening the card.
+- Get the British Airways Visa Signature® Card (Review) and earn 120,000 Avios miles or more after spending $20,000 within the first year of opening the card.

 - Since British Airways is part of the oneworld alliance, you can then use those Avios to book a ticket with American Airlines.

 So you could explore the world of co-branded airline credit cards to find good options for earning partner airline miles.

 For a broader, more complicated strategy, you could use a credit card that earns a specific type of rewards points, transfer them to AA or one of AA’s partner airlines, and then use those miles to book an American Airlines flight.
 Only certain cards, provided by several different issuers, have this point transfer feature.